BetterWayElectronics/secure-wireguard-implementation/README.md

 would certainly not continue using my hosting provider.

 ### Logs ###
-I suggest installing `lnav` for log aggregation.
+I highly suggest installing `lnav` for log aggregation.
 But prior to doing this remember to change your time-zone with `sudo timedatectl set-timezone your_time_zone`.

 If for some reason you do not want logs I suggest running the following commands